MisbahullahSheriff/ML-Algorithms-From-Scratch/AdaBoost/README.md

 - AdaBoost is a popular ensemble technique
   - It's a boosting technique that trains the base estimators in a sequential manner
 - AdaBoost optimizes the exponential loss function during training phase
-- It involves updating the weights of the training observations adaptively
+- It involves updating the weights of the training observations adaptively in each training iteration
 - It can be used for solving classification as well as regression problems